-Our low-resolution map (Fig. 1) shows the overall radio structure, which is consistent with the characteristic U or C-shaped morphology exhibited by the WAT class of radio sources.
-The total angular extent of 3C 465 estimated from our 1.5 GHz VLA map is 7.60 arcmin.
-This corresponds to a projected angular size of 456 arcsec $(\sim 275 \text{ kpc})$ - about 30 % smaller than that measured by Leahy et al. (1996) using shorter VLA baselines.
-Our radio image shows two narrow, well collimated jets (denoted NW and SE) emanating from the core of the galaxy, with the jet that is presumably pointing towards us (NW jet) exhibiting considerably higher surface brightness over almost its full length compared with the counterjet (SE jet).
-Our e-MERLIN only image (Fig. 2) represent the highest resolution deep transverse resolved radio map of 3C 465 to date, and with the short baseline contribution from the VLA in our combined e-MERLIN/VLA map (Fig. 3) we can further construct the highest resolution and sensitivity map of the source.
-In our high resolution map (Fig. 2) the counterjet is not visible.
+Our low-resolution map (Fig. 1) shows the peaked central emission and the elongation of the overall radio structure in the NW-SE direction, consistent with the characteristic U or C-shaped morphology exhibited by these class of radio sources due to ram pressure arising from bulk motion of the host galaxy relative to the cluster.
+The total angular extent of 3C465 estimated from our $\sim 1.37 \times 1.13$ arcsec resolution 1.5 GHz VLA map is 7.60 arcmin.
+This corresponds to a projected angular size of 456 arcsec ( $\sim 275 \text{ kpc}$ ) - about a factor 1.3 lower than that measured by Leahy et al. (1996) at similar frequency but different configurations (A & C) of the VLA.
+Sensitivity to extended structures at C-configuration of the VLA is higher than B-configuration at similar frequencies and this accounts for the difference in our observed angular size of the radio source.
+Our radio image shows two very narrow, well collimated jets (denoted NW and SE) emanating from the core of the galaxy, with the jet that is presumably pointing towards us (NW jet) exhibiting considerably higher surface brightness over almost its full length compared with the counterjet (SE jet).
+Our e-MERLIN only image (Fig. 2) represent the highest resolution deep transverse resolved radio map of 3C465 to date, and with the short baseline contribution from the VLA in our combined e-MERLIN/VLA map (Fig. 3) we can further construct the highest resolution and sensitivity map of the source.
+In our high resolution map (Fig. 2), the counterjet is not visible and the jet is seen as one-sided.

-The NW jet is well resolved and has a deconvolved crosssectional width of ~ 0.32 arcsec measured over the inner region where the jets are bright and straight.
-At high resolution, there is clear evidence of a knotty structure at the base of the NW jet of 3C 465 - a feature observed earlier by Hardcastle & Sakelliou (2004).
-However at e-MERLIN resolution (see Fig. 2) our good image fidelity allows us to infer multiple bright knotty structures - two of which are visible at the edge of the core at ~ $38^{\circ}(209 \text{ pc})$ and ~ $38^{\circ}(330 \text{ pc})$, the point where the jet is first seen emanating from the central engine, and a third knot which lies between the two knots denoted NJ1 by Hardcastle & Sakelliou (2004).
+The NW jet is well resolved and has a deconvolved cross-sectional width of $\sim 0.32$ arcsec measured over the inner region where the jets are bright and straight.
+At high resolution, there is clear evidence of a knotty structure at the base of the NW jet of 3C465 - a feature observed earlier by Hardcastle & Sakelliou (2004).
+However at e-MERLIN resolution (see Fig. 2) our good image fidelity allows us to infer multiple bright knotty structures - two of which are visible at the edge of the core at $\sim 38^{\circ}(209~{\rm pc})$ and $\sim 38^{\circ}(330~{\rm pc})$ , the point where the jet is first seen emanating from the central engine, and a third knot which lies between the two knots denoted NJ1 by Hardcastle & Sakelliou (2004).
 Beyond the inner jet there is no clear evidence of such knotty structures until the main site of energy dissipation in the bright compact region (denoted NW hotspot) near the base of the NW plume (Fig. 3).